madrivers/Data_Bootcamp_Final_Project/README.md

 ### Team Details
 The team consists of 4 members: Stephenie Deming, Rafael Peterson, Jeff Peterman and Alex Rios.

-### Communication Protocols

-The chosen communication method will be primarily Slack for ongoing messages and Zoom for meetings either during classes or other times.
-In the unlikely event of an un-responsive teammate the group may resort to indivdual phone conversations.
-Communication of assignments and individual tasks are done during regular class time with check-ins throughout the week via Slack.

 ### Topic
 The topic we will explore is the Olympics from 1896 to 2020.
 We selected the Olympics because the dataset was relatively stable, available and contained enough interesting aspects to motivate the group.